MaulikDave9/DEND-Data-Pipelines/README.md

 # Data Pipelines using Apache Airflow

 ## Description
-Sparkify is a music streaming company, and it's introducing more automation and monitoring to their DWH ETL pipelines using Apache Airflow.
-This project creates dynamic data pipelines which are built from the reusable tasks, moniters and allows easy backfills.
-It run tests against the datasets after the ETL steps to catch any discrepencies in the datasets.
+This project introduces more automation and monitoring data warehouse ETL pipelines using Apache Airflow for the music streaming company, Sparkify.
+It creates custom operators to perform tasks: staging the data, filling the data warehouse, and running checks on the data to catch any discrepencies in the datasets.
+The source data is on S3 (consisting JSON logs about user activity in the music app and metadata regarding songs users listen).
+This data is processed on data warehouse in the Amazon Redshift.

 ## Dataset
 Two datasets reside in S3, as per following links for each.